 Presidencies of the EU

-From June to December 2013 the European Union Presidency is in the hands of the Lithuanian Government
+From January to June 2015 the European Union Presidency is in the hands of the Latvian Government

 Stichting BirdLife Europe gratefully acknowledges financial support from the European Commission.
 All content and opinions expressed on these pages are solely those of Stichting BirdLife Europe.